 As mentioned earlier, exporting contacts you already have in your connections is a fairly simple process.
 Just follow these steps:

 - Select the “Privacy” tab

-- Scroll down and select “Download your data”
+- Scroll down to and click on Change “Download your data”

 This CSV file can then be uploaded to any CRM or marketing engine you use.

-This is an entirely different ballgame that enables you to export contacts of ANY LinkedIn users, irrespective of whether you are connected with them or not.
-With this workflow you can visit any LinkedIn profile and not just see their contact details but also export them directly to your CRM.
+This is an entirely different ball game that enables you to export contacts of ANY LinkedIn users, irrespective of whether you are connected with them or not.
+With this workflow, you can visit any LinkedIn profile and not just see their contact details but also export human-verified data from a reliable data source directly to your CRM.

 Download the SalesIntel Chrome Extension

 The first step is to download SalesIntel’s Chrome extension from the Chrome Store and create an account.
 That’s pretty much it.
 You are good to go.
-And yes, it’s 100% free.
+And yes, it’s 100% free to reveal contacts.

 After that, visit any LinkedIn profile you are interested in and click the SalesIntel icon in the toolbar.
 SalesIntel will list all of the available contacts associated with the page which can then be filtered to get the precise information you need.
 Watch this short video to learn how it works:

 It is worth mentioning that SalesIntel only allows human-verified contact data to be exported to CRMs because we value the accuracy of your database.
-With over 4 million human-verified you are virtually guaranteed to find what you are looking for.
+With over 85 million contacts in the SalesIntel database, you are virtually guaranteed to find what you are looking for.